ldaniels528/oxide/language.md

 [1, 4, 2, 8, 5, 7]
 </pre>
 <h5>example³</h5>
-<pre>// Arrays may be used to assign multiple variables
+<pre>// Arrays may be destructured to assign multiple variables

 let [a, b, c] = [3, 5, 7]
 a + b + c</pre>